benjaminlread/benjaminlread/research/research.md

 ## Cambridge Elements / Politics and Society in East Asia

-I co-edit a series of short books on politics and society in East Asia.
+I edit a series of short books on politics and society in East Asia.
 Each Element takes stock of scholarship on an important issue or concept and advances an original argument about it.
 They are available in PDF and print editions, with some permanently open-access.
 Since the series started publishing in 2021, tens of thousands of readers have viewed and downloaded the various contributions.
+(For the first several years, Erin Chung and Mary Alice Haddad were co-editors with me.)

 <div style="text-align:center" markdown="1">
 ![covers of several Elements](../images/CEPSEA_covers_image.jpg)